 Wigwam Brook Wildlife Sanctuary, Litchfield

 The town of Litchfield has always been interesting to me.
-Everyone is familiar with its fancy dan “downtown” area; with it’s restaurants and high-end shopping.
+Everyone is familiar with its fancy dan “downtown” area; with its restaurants and high-end shopping.
 But outside of that strip through the center of town, Litchfield gets a little weird.
+And I mean that in a good way.

 There are a lot of unique little places around town, and I’ve had fun over the years exploring them.

-Damian and I checked it out while waiting for our Thanksgiving turkey farm to open.
+Damian and I checked this trail out while waiting for our Thanksgiving turkey farm to open.
 That’s right, I drive out to northwest Litchfield to Bunnell Farm for our fancy dan turkey.
 Only the best for my family.
-I even wrote about it here.

 Imagine my surprise to find another car in the parking lot on a Tuesday afternoon in the middle of nowhere, Litchfield.
 The trail here is a “square loop” on a hillside.